Skip to Main Content

 As in the case of miles, the actual terminology the card issuer uses may vary.
 Some travel cards, like the Capital One Venture X Rewards Credit Card, use the term “miles” for their rewards instead of “points.”
 For the sake of this article, however, we’ll refer to the flexible rewards offered by a credit card issuer (rather than non-flexible rewards offered by a loyalty program) as “points.”

-You can earn transferable points from several banks, including Chase, American Express, Citi and Capital One.
+You can earn transferable points from several banks, including Chase, American Express, Citi, Capital One and Wells Fargo.

 When to choose a points-earning card

-Just about anyone can benefit from having a stash of flexible points that can be used for a broad range of travel programs and bookings.
+Just about anyone can benefit from having a stash of flexible points for a range of travel programs.

-For example, take the points offered in the Chase Ultimate Rewards program.
-These points can be used for redemptions like cash back, gift cards and merchandise.
+For example, consider the points offered in the Chase Ultimate Rewards program.
+These points can be used for cash back, gift cards or merchandise.
 Even better, they can also be used to book airfare, hotels, car rentals and more directly through the Chase TravelSM portal.

-As a Chase cardholder, you may also be able to transfer your points to Chase airline and hotel partners at a 1:1 ratio.
-Chase partners include British Airways, Southwest Airlines Rapid Rewards and United MileagePlus, as well as hotel programs like Marriott Bonvoy and World of Hyatt.
+With certain Chase cards, you can also transfer your points to Chase airline and hotel partners at a 1:1 ratio.
+Chase transfer partners include British Airways Executive Club, Southwest Rapid Rewards and United MileagePlus, as well as hotel programs like Marriott Bonvoy and World of Hyatt.

 Credit Card Icon